mosip/inji-vc-renderer/kotlin/Readme.md

 ## InjiVcRenderer - Kotlin Library
 - A Kotlin library to convert SVG Template to SVG Image by replacing the placeholders in the SVG Template with actual Verifiable Credential Json Data.
+Strictly follows JSON Pointer Algorithm RFC6901 to extract the values from the VC.

 ### Features
 - Downloads the SVG template from the renderMethod field of the VC to support VC Data Model 2.0.